Scale-dependent local primordial non-Gaussianity as a solution to the $S_8$ tension: Scale-dependent primordial non-Gaussianities

 We compute the displacement field using Lagrangian perturbation theory at second order (2LPT) at redshift $z=32$ on a $512^3$ grid.
 For all our simulations, we use the following cosmological parameters compatible with Planck cosmology: $\Omega_{\rm m}=0.31$, $\Omega_{\Lambda}=0.69$, $H_0=67.7$ $\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, $A_S=2.11 \times 10^{-9}$ and $n_S=0.967$.
 The parameters describing the PNG are $f_{\rm NL}^0 \in [-600\,; 0]$, $\sigma=0.1\,h/$Mpc, $\alpha=1$ and $k_{\rm min}=0.15\,h/$Mpc.
 At $z=32$, the typical suppression of the power spectrum at large $k$ is always less than 2\%.

 Our box length is $L=500$ Mpc/$h$, though we have checked that our main result (in Fig.~\ref{fig:main}) does not depend on the box size by re-simulating, with the same number of particles and the same random seed, boxes of length 100, 200 and 1000 Mpc/$h$.
 We have also checked that the choice of random seed and the fixing/pairing \cite{Angulo:2016hjd} procedure impact our main result (in Fig.~\ref{fig:main}) by less than 1\%.
+We have finally verified that our choice of initial redshift, even in the case of large small-scale PNG, does not lead to significant transients at the level of the matter power spectrum at $z=0$.
+We have run extra simulations starting at $z=200, 100, 50$ and 20: in the non-Gaussian case, we find that at redshifts 200 and 100, large transients lead to numerical inaccuracy, in particular, the large scale behavior of the matter power spectrum is off by up to 5\%, while the small scales are less affected.
+On the other hand, for initial redshifts 50 and 20, the $z=0$ power spectra agree below the percent level at all scales.